ensdomains/ens/docs/userguide.rst

     ethRegistrar.startAuctions([web3.sha3('decoy1'), web3.sha3('name'), web3.sha3('decoy2')], {from: eth.accounts[0], gas: 1000000});

-Auctions normally run for 1 week, but auctions that start in the first week after deployment of ENS are extended to end 4 weeks after initial deployment.
+Auctions normally run for 5 days: 3 days of bidding and 2 days of reveal phase.
+When initially deployed, there's a "soft start" phase during which names are released for bidding gradually; this soft start lasts 4 weeks on ropsten, and 13 weeks on mainnet.

-When a name is available for auction, you can check the end time of the auction as follows:
+When a name is under auction, you can check the end time of the auction as follows:

 ::